 Is Resveratrol Effective As An Anti-Aging Tool?

 According to research carried out at Harvard Medical School, and widely reported, Resveratrol was effective in activating a so-called longevity gene found in yeast.
 This is believed to be because Resveratrol achieves the same results as a low calorie diet.
 Of course, further research is needed, because thus far the connection between longevity and Resveratrol has only been explored in yeast, worms, and flies.
-Be sure to read up on resveratrol side effects also before you think about using - there are side effects, so think it through carefully resveratrol side effects
+Be sure to read up on RESVERATROL SUPPLEMENTS also before you think about using – there are side effects, so think it through carefully resveratrol side effects

 Does Resveratrol Really Prevent Cancer?